Last Updated on February 6, 2021 by Celeste

-Winter in Greece is always pleasant.
-Especially in Athens and central Greece, the winters are mild and sunny.
-There are cold and rainy days and sometimes there is snow.
-What is very special about winter in Greece are the beautiful sunny warm days early in the New Year.
+The winters in Greece are always pleasant.
+Especially in Athens and central Greece, the months of December, January and February are mild and sunny.
+There are some cold and rainy days and sometimes there is snow.
+What is very interesting about winters in Greece are the beautiful sunny warm days early in the New Year.

 The legend of Alkyoni

-The Alkyonides are also small rocky islands in the Gulf of Corinth, near the Attica coast and central Greece, also taking their name from the mythological figures.
+Did you know that the Alkyonides are also small rocky islands?
+They are located in the Gulf of Corinth, near the Attica coast and central Greece, also taking their name from the mythological figures.

 Winter in Greece is great for bird watching.
-The Greek Kingfisher can be found around Greece and even in the coastal areas of Athens such as Varkiza and Vouliagmeni (see above photos of Lake Vouliagmeni).
-For more information on winter in Greece tours and birdwatching in Greece, I am happy to refer to Natural Greece.
-This company introduced me to the amazing birds of Greece and showed me the wetlands of Pfitsa near Poros island last year.
+The Greek Kingfisher can be found around Greece and even in the coastal areas of Athens such as Varkiza and Vouliagmeni.
+For more information about birdwatching in Greece, I am happy to refer to Natural Greece.
+This green tour company introduced me to the amazing birds of Greece and showed me the wetlands of Pfitsa near Poros island last year.
 I went back this summer with my kids to admire the flamingo birds there.
-I wrote about it in this post.
-More ideas for winter activities in Athens can be found here.

 Did you like this post?
 Pin it!